jakharbek/yiisoft-file-storage/README.md

 Read (get)
 ----
-For a list of files, use the features
+For a list of files, use the features Cycle ORM, `file` and `storag` are entities.

 Delete
 ----